d-dd/Yukari/README.md

 ## About
 Yukari is a CyTube bot written for a Vocaloid channel.
 Thus some of the features will be unnecessary for most channels.
 For a general purpose bot, consider using NuclearAce's https://github.com/nuclearace/CytubeBot.
+However, you can always delete (or prefix a plugin filename with `_`) a plugin file to prevent Yukari from importing the plugin.

 ##**Dependencies:**
 Python 2.x